Let’s Have Fun with History

 Visit the Blacksmith

 Listen to the bang of the hammer on the anvil!
-Watch the Village blacksmith work in their shop and see the tools they used to create metal objects!
+Watch the Village blacksmith work in their shop and see the tools they used!
 Children will have the opportunity to ask questions.

 Visit the Print Shop

 Read all about it!
 The print shop shows the hard work that went into creating a newspaper in the 19th century.
-Groups will learn the steps to set-up the type to print and will finish their visit with a chance to try the printing press and make their own printed item.
+Groups will learn the steps to set-up the type to print and will finish their visit with a chance to try the printing press.

 Carding and Spinning Wool to Make Yarn